Harry Bronson: NYS Assembly

 Within a week of Susan John announcing in January 2010 that she would not seek an eleventh term in the assembly, Bronson declared his candidacy for the newly open 131st district seat.
 He won the endorsement of the Monroe County Democratic party as well as organized labor.
 He faced two primary opponents, both members of the Rochester school board.
 In the primary election held on September 14, 2010, he gained 40 percent of the vote and won by a margin of 244 votes (6.0%).

 In the general election held on November 2, Bronson (also running on the Working Families Party line) polled 16,318 votes, defeating his Republican opponent by 55% to 45%.

 Personal life

 Bronson is openly gay.
 He is the first openly LGBT member of the New York legislature from upstate New York.

-Bronson is a co-owner of Equal=Grounds, a coffeehouse noted as an inclusive public meeting place in the South Wedge neighborhood of Rochester.
+Bronson was the co-owner of Equal=Grounds, a coffeehouse in the South Wedge neighborhood of Rochester, before selling the business in December 2023.